json-api/json-api/format/index.md

 Keys **MUST** either be omitted or have a `null` value to indicate that a particular link is unavailable.

+A server **MAY** also return additional members of `links` related to pagination along with the 4 links defined above.
+These members may contain any valid JSON value.

+> Note: For example, a member `"total"` can be returned to communicate the total number of pages.

 Concepts of order, as expressed in the naming of pagination links, **MUST** remain consistent with JSON API's [sorting rules](#fetching-sorting).